 In February 2015, we entered into a LIBOR based interest rate swap on our term loan for a term of four years with a notional amount of \$100 million.
 The swap amount on our term loan decreases in increments on an annual basis.
-With the term loan swap in place, we pay an effective rate of 1.129% plus our base margin as of February 2015.
+With the term loan swap in place, we pay an effective rate of 1.129% plus our base margin.
 Also in February 2015, we entered into a LIBOR based interest rate swap on our revolving loan for a term of three years with a notional amount of \$25 million.
-With the revolving loan swap in place, we pay an effective rate of 0.95% plus our base margin as of February 2015.
+With the revolving loan swap in place, we pay an effective rate of 0.95% plus our base margin.